KoryBagel/Sakura_public/README.md

-# Sakura public
+# Sakura assets
- a public release of sakura assets for free use inside any source engine based game
+ a public release of Sakura assets for free use inside any source engine based game.

 ---